 No eavesdropping was necessary on Wednesday, however, when Khamenei was at it again—delivering a typically bellicose public speech in Tehran just as negotiators arrived in Geneva for a new round of talks over Iran’s nuclear program.
-He called Israel a “rabid dog” government, “doomed to failure and annihilation,” and run sub-human leaders “They are like animals, some of them.”
+He called Israel a “rabid dog” government, “doomed to failure and annihilation,” and run by sub-human leaders: “They are like animals, some of them.”

 He also assailed the “arrogance” of the U.S. and added that, in the nuclear talks, Iran “will not step back one iota from our rights.”

 The televised diatribe to an audience of 50,000 Basij militia men, who thrust their fists in their air and chanted “Death to America,” cast a pall over the Geneva talks—and left U.S. officials awkwardly signaling their disapproval without picking a rhetorical fight that could upset the delicate negotiations.

 “Obviously, comments like these are not helpful,” State Department spokeswoman Jen Psaki gingerly told reporters in Washington.
 “But we still believe that both sides are negotiating in good faith.”
 A French official was firmer, calling the Supreme Leader’s words “unacceptable” and saying they would “complicate” the talks.